 Now, what about risks and valuation?

-Given the company’s huge market share in search and in its Android mobile operating system, regulators in US and Europe are monitoring Google’s business practices for anti-competitive behavior.
+Given the company’s huge market share in search and in its Android mobile operating system, regulators in the US and Europe are monitoring Google’s business practices for anti-competitive behavior.

 This in a way proves that Google has too strong a competitive edge in its industry.